tecladocode/python-refresher/README.md

 The first time you commit it may take a little longer than you'd hope, but subsequent commits will be quicker.

+> Commits will **fail** if any files are formatted, but the files will still be formatted.
+This is so you are aware of the reformat and also so we don't accidentally reformat something we don't want to reformat.

+If you want to run the commit without running the hook, do `git commit --no-verify`.
+This is highly discouraged, we should be aiming for consistent code, and using a formatter really helps us achieve that!

 ## allow_prereleases

 The Pipfile has `allow_prereleases = "true"` because for Black this is required.
 Make sure when installing libraries that the latest stable version is used, but try to avoid using alpha and beta versions where possible.